freebasic/fbc/readme.txt

     - Matthew Fearnley (matthew.w.fearnley[at]gmail.com)
-        Print Using & Co, ImageInfo, and others, dialect specifics, optimization improvements in the compiler, many fixes and improvements.
+        Print Using & Co, ImageInfo, and others, dialect specifics, optimization improvements in the compiler, many fixes and improvements. rtlib & gfxlib2 fixes and improvements
+        documentation and examples
+        forum administrator and moderator since forever
     - Ruben Rodriguez (rubentbstk[at]gmail.com)
         Var keyword, const specifier, placement new, operator overloading and other OOP-related work, C BFD wrapper, many fixes and improvements.